Top five best capsule coffee machines for 2020

-You might think that one capsule machine is pretty much the same as another, particularly if they use the same capsule system, such as Nespresso - but our tests have shown that isn't the case.
-We've found some models that failed to impress our coffee expert, turning out an underwhelming espresso.
+You might think that one capsule machine is pretty much the same as another, particularly if they use the same capsule system, such as Nespresso – but our tests have shown that isn't the case.
+We've found some models that fail to impress on taste, turning out an underwhelming espresso.
 These are the pod coffee machines we recommend steering clear of.

 Three capsule coffee machines to avoid

 This premium capsule machine has extra features designed to give you more control over your brew.
 You can adjust the temperature of your coffee and control the machine from an app on your phone, but the coffee it makes is merely good rather than great.
 It’s also at least £100 more expensive than most Nespresso machines, and we’ve found cheaper models that will make you better coffee.

 This compact model will appeal to anyone with a small kitchen.
 But how much do you value a good coffee?
 It might be simple to use, but the espresso is mediocre and the cappuccino merely average.
 We’ve tested better machines that use this brand of capsule, so we recommend steering clear.

 This coffee machine gives you more control over your drink than most pod machines, with options to adjust the temperature, strength and size of drinks to suit your preference.
 But we found it took a long time to make coffee, and its underwhelming espressos certainly weren’t worth the wait.

 How to choose the best capsule coffee machine for you

 Here are some key features to consider when picking your capsule coffee machine: